Predictive policing: India

 In India, various state police forces have adopted AI technologies to enhance their law enforcement capabilities.
 For instance, the Maharashtra Police have launched Maharashtra Advanced Research and Vigilance for Enhanced Law Enforcement (MARVEL), the country's first state-level police AI system, to improve crime prediction and detection.
 Additionally, the Uttar Pradesh Police utilize the AI-powered mobile application 'Trinetra' for facial recognition and criminal tracking.

+Colombia

+The Colombian National Police has used a crime-analysis platform originally known as XCrime and later renamed IAPOL.
+The system uses historical police records to generate weekly heat maps intended to indicate where and when particular types of crime are more likely to occur and to support decisions about patrol deployment.

+The classification of the system as predictive has been questioned.
+Researchers consulted by Cerosetenta argued that part of the system's heat-map methodology summarizes historical crime concentrations rather than generating new predictions, while Colombian police documents have described the platform both as a predictive model and as a recommendation system.